Connecticut Cocaine Possession Lawyer

 While no law in the Connecticut Criminal Penal Code specifically focuses on cocaine possession, the possession and sale of cocaine is covered in the Connecticut criminal laws that forbid the possession and sale of narcotics.
 Cocaine, along with crack, heroin, crystal meth, and oxycontin are considered “narcotics” for the purposes of Connecticut criminal law.
 Narcotics are distinguished from hallucinogens, which include drugs like LSD, Molly, and mushrooms.
 Despite the differences among these classes of recreational drugs, the penalties for narcotics possession can all be found under the same section of the Connecticut Criminal Code, C.G.S. § 21a-279.
 A lawyer in Connecticut could help someone accused of possessing cocaine.

 Penalties for Cocaine Possession

-Possession of cocaine is an unclassifed felony.
-As the top Stamford Connecticut cocaine possession lawyers advise, if you are found guilty of possessing any amount of cocaine, then you can face up to 7 years in prison for your first offense and up to $50,000 in fines.
+Possession of cocaine is an unclassified felony.
+As the top Connecticut lawyers advise, if you are found guilty of possessing any amount of cocaine, then you can face up to 7 years in prison for your first offense and up to $50,000 in fines.
 A second offense more than doubles the sentence for a first-time offender – it carries up to fifteen years behind bars and a fine of up to $100,000.
 Any additional offenses after your second offense can result in a 25–year prison sentence.
 To put this into perspective, a third possession of cocaine conviction can carry a sentence equivalent to that recommended for certain individuals convicted of homicide.